scristobal/scristobal/README.md

 ### Hi there 👋

 I am Samu (he/him).
 I was doing maths for a while, and it was fun.
-But I now enjoy building entangled UIs 👀 and intricate backends for the 🕸️
+Then I did Data Science, and it was fine.
+But I now enjoy Software Engineering like never before!

-Reach out to talk TypeScript, React, Redux, RxJS, Nodejs, Prisma, GraphQL, Kafkajs, SoketIO or declarative, functional, reactive programming, types and prototypal inheritance and Promises.
+My favourite topics are: type theory; declarative, functional and reactive programming; OOP w/ composition vs prototypal inheritance and Futures/Promises.
+Always love to chat an learn about those, or maybe something new! please do reach out!

 In my free time I develop open-source libraries to fill some gaps we need at work.
+Mostly in the TypeScript/nodejs ecosystem.
 You can find them here or at https://www.npmjs.com/~samuelsh